-The story of self.

-Why did you choose to get involved in the campaign and how has it changed you?
+- 1. The story of self.
+Why did you choose to get involved in the campaign and how has it changed you? - 2.
 The story of us.

-How did your group get started and what have you been able to achieve together?
+How did your group get started and what have you been able to achieve together? - 3.
 The story of now.
 What about this moment makes it the right time to take action on your issue?

-You should always get consent before sharing someone's story.
+You should always get consent before sharing someone else's story.
 If you are telling a real-life story about a constituent in your group or in the community, it is essential that you ask their consent before sharing with others.
 You should inform them of how you plan to repeat their story and who and how many people might see it.
+You may also choose to use your own story.
+First person storytelling can be very powerful.
+Before you decide to share your own story or anyone's story, consider the possible implications of doing so.
+Do your family, your employer, your friends know your story?
+Is there anything in your story you'd prefer not to share?
+Your story is yours.
+You get to shape the narrative.